 sudo apt autoremove --purge

-The --purge flag removes configuration files along with the packages, ensuring a clean uninstallation.
-Additionally, the quoted wildcard patterns prevent shell expansion and allow APT to match all related packages precisely.
+Notably, the --purge flag removes configuration files along with the packages, ensuring a clean uninstallation.

 Remove NVIDIA Drivers Installed via Runfile

 If you installed NVIDIA drivers using a runfile, the uninstallation process differs from APT-based installations.
-Runfile installations include an uninstaller script that handles removal:
+Before running the uninstaller, switch to a text console (TTY), sign in, and stop the display manager:

 sudo /usr/bin/nvidia-uninstall

-This script removes the NVIDIA driver components installed through the runfile method, ensuring clean uninstallation without affecting system package management.
+Finally, after removal completes, reboot or restart the display manager.
+This script removes driver components installed through the runfile method without affecting system package management.

 If you installed the CUDA Toolkit using a runfile instead of the APT repository, remove it using the included uninstaller script.
-Replace X.Y with your installed CUDA version number:
+Replace X.Y with your installed CUDA version:

 sudo /usr/local/cuda-X.Y/bin/cuda-uninstaller

-For example, to remove CUDA 13.0, use /usr/local/cuda-13.0/bin/cuda-uninstaller.
-The script handles removal of all toolkit components installed through the runfile method.
+For example, to remove CUDA 13.1, use /usr/local/cuda-13.1/bin/cuda-uninstaller.
+Subsequently, the script handles removal of all toolkit components installed through the runfile method.

-sudo apt install build-essential gcc dirmngr ca-certificates software-properties-common dkms curl -y
+sudo apt install build-essential gcc linux-headers-$(uname -r) dirmngr ca-certificates software-properties-common dkms curl wget -y

 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-keyring_1.1-1_all.deb